Ronjastoofast/Activity_Prediction_Machine_Learning/iteration1.md

 **Decision:**
 - Prioritise feature reduction and selection in future iterations
--try to use the model outputs to transition from fingerprint-based descritors to chemically meaningful, engineered features
+- Use model outputs to guide transition from generic fingerprint descriptors toward more chemically meaningful engineered features

 ---

 ## Feature Engineering Strategy

 A key objective of this project was to move beyond standard descriptor-based modelling and use model outputs to guide the design of more meaningful features.